 To date, there are at least ten known loci that control coat color in gerbils; each locus controls a different trait.
 Each of these loci has a dominant allele, that usually represents the form of the trait commonly found in the wild, and at least one recessive allele, representing a less common form of the trait.
 The eight loci discussed on this page are: A, C, D, E, P, Uw, Sp, and Re.
-I will also touch on Steel-factor, which may or may not be an actual locus.
+I will also touch on Steel-factor, which is a different sort of locus.
 The loci not discussed include the Semi-Dominant Lethal Spotting and Wavy mutations, which are not known to be present in the USA at this point.

 The Rexoid locus is unique among the loci discussed here, as it controls fur structure rather than color.
 Rex (Re) is a dominant mutation, so just like in the Sp-locus, the wild-type allele is written as + rather than re.
 One copy of the Rex allele (Re+) produces a gerbil with a thick, curly coat.
 The coat density and curl tends to change with every molt.
 Overall, the fur tends to straighten with age, as do the whiskers.

 Two copies of the Rex allele (ReRe) gives a double rex, or drex.
 Drexes have an even curlier coat, but the hairs are fragile, breaking off at the slightest provocation.
 From one molt to the next, a drex can go from a full, tightly-curled coat to being nearly bald.
 Drexes suffer from multiple health issues, including eye injuries and infections due to lashes curling towards the surface of the eye, and lower life expectancy in general (around 18 months).